 It was November.
 The day after Thanksgiving to be exact.
-We’d busted out the artificial tree, opened boxes of ornaments and made our best creation out of it all.
+We’d busted out the artificial tree, opened boxes of ornaments, and made our best creation out of it all.
 The tree sparkled to my son’s left, the stockings hung on the fireplace in front of him and he waited – expectantly.

 Joy to the world…joy to this momma’s soul.

-Christmas naturally awakes delight in our little humans’ hearts.
+Christmas naturally awakens delight in our little humans’ hearts.
 But do they know why?
 Do they know the gift of Jesus sent to a broken world in need of a Savior?
 Do they know that in decorating and baking cookies we are recreating the excitement the people felt in anticipation of their promised Messiah?
-In giving gifts, do they know that we are reminding ourselves of the gift of Jesus to us: In showing us how to live with real joy not dependent on our circumstances?
+In giving gifts, do they know that we are reminding ourselves of the gift of Jesus to us?
+In showing us how to live with real joy not dependent on our circumstances?
 In connecting us with God through eternal salvation?

 Though a 4-year-old is not going to understand the full gift and depth of the Christmas message, he can understand parts of why we celebrate.
 And that understanding will grow as he grows.
 I haven’t been very intentional with pointing out the “whys” of Christmas traditions, but this year would like to give it a try.
 So, I came up with a list specifically for busy moms to incorporate the message into the moments of this season.